microsoft/cobalt/devops/providers/azure-devops/templates/app_service_maven/examples/service_usage.md

-## Maven service deployments into Azure via Azure DevOps
+## Maven Service deployments into Azure via Azure DevOps

-This document describes how to deploy a maven service to Azure in Azure Devops by taking advantage of the `app_service_maven` shareable build and release templates that can be re-used across maven services.
+This document describes how to deploy a **Maven Service** to Azure in Azure Devops by taking advantage of the **Maven Service Pipeline** shareable build and release templates that can be re-used across Maven Services.

 ### Prerequisites